Energy

 There are three options for electrical supply:

-- On-site generation with grid back-up (distributed generation or DG systems, sometimes called on-grid).
+• On-site generation with grid back-up (distributed generation or DG systems, sometimes called on-grid).
 With a distributed generation system, the property owner, or groups of property owners, generate their own power and also connect into the grid network.
-The generated power is used on site, but if more power is generated than being used, the excess may be sold to the grid through an import/export meter and the supplier is given a credit for the power they have supplied.
+The generated power is used on site, but if more power is generated than being used, the excess may be sold to the grid through a different meter to the one measuring electricity coming in and the supplier is given a credit for the power they have supplied.

 Future supply changes